provectus/internship/devops/03 - docker-compose/README.md

 * Docker-compose has a bug - investigate it!
 What would you improve? configuration file for nginx had a bug - it set the Host header twice which caused flask to redirect to a wrong redirect.

-Also just as I was doing the task a new version of sqlalchemy got released (on March 19).
-This version has some bug with `create_engine('postgres://')` so I had to explicitly state sqlalchemy's version in `requirements.txt`
+Also using `postgres://` in `create_engine()` is long depricated and is no longer supported in the newest version of sqlalchemy (released on March 19) So I had to change it to `'postgresql://'` for the application to be able to run

 * Docker-compose with an environment file.
 Create 2 different environment files for docker-compose Done if I understood the task correctly